-(CNN) — It's time for another noteworthy celestial event.
-Be sure to cast your gaze toward the sky for this year's Strawberry Moon.
+It’s time for another notable celestial event.
+Be sure to cast your gaze toward the sky tonight for 2018’s Strawberry Moon.
+And for the keen-eyed, there’s a heavenly bonus with a prominent appearance from Saturn.

 What’s the best time to see it?